 A cut will be made in the skin and breastbone.
 The chest will be opened.
 Next, the heart will be connected to a heart-lung machine.
 This machine will take over the work of the heart and lungs.
 The heart will be stopped to do surgery.

 The usual length of stay is 5 to 7 days.
-If there are problems, your child may need to stay longer.
+If your child has any problems, he or she may need to stay longer.

 There are also steps you can take to lower your child's chances of infection such as: